erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 The trajectory optimizations proposed for space robotics can most likely be adapted to our usecase, but can't be applied directy due to the stark differences in spacecraft and crane dynamics.
 For instance in space the torques produced by the robot will always only rotate the spacecraft, whereas attached to a crane we will also have to deal with translations caused by excitation by the robot.

-We will have to develop an understanding of crane-cmg dynamics to let us find a way to consolidate the different control and sizing requirements of on the one hand a system at rest being excited by e.g. a robot and on the other hand a system in an oscillatory state that needs to be dampened.
+We will have to develop an understanding of crane-CMG dynamics to let us find a way to consolidate the different control and sizing requirements of on the one hand a system at rest being excited by e.g. a robot and on the other hand a system in an oscillatory state that needs to be dampened.

 ## Dynamics of CMGs {#sec:cmg-dynamics}